 None of this is meant to dismiss the personal value of Nana's Potato Salad, by the way, even if it does include the dubious combination of raisins, rosemary and dill.
 I would never begrudge my friends who grew up with their mother's or grandmother's crème fraiche-based versions, or a German potato salad, one with a vinegar base and a few other spices, their love for their family's food.
 It simply isn't what I consider to be potato salad, and please don't be insulted if I don't roll my eyes in ecstasy after one bite.
 And pretty please, with celery leaves on top, don't bring it to my house.

-The potato itself is indigenous to this part of the world, originating in South American before eventually making its way to North America.
+The potato itself is indigenous to this part of the world, originating in South America before eventually making its way to North America.
 Explorers — some accounts credit the Spanish, others Christopher Columbus — brought the tuber back to Europe, where chefs began boiling them with spices and vinegar, or wine.
 In America, as settlers pushed westward, potatoes were valued for their relative lack of perishability.
 And it is from these settlers that we get what is known as the German version of the salad.

 But the popular version, as we know it now, is a cold salad largely associated with warm weather but popularly known to be transformed into poison by those same temperatures.
 There are many ways to make potato salads, but only a few ways to really get it right.
 This is why to some people, the dish is one of the also-rans of summertime eating.